45krishmehta/VSD_INTERNSHIP_2026/Task-3/README.md

 # Objective

-Ssmgfnds,nuccessfully configure the development environment and validate the RISC-V reference flow by compiling and executing a sample program using both the native compiler and the RISC-V toolchain.
+Successfully configure the development environment and validate the RISC-V reference flow by compiling and executing a sample program using both the native compiler and the RISC-V toolchain.

 This task focuses on: